-DoveLewis is home to one of the largest volunteer-based blood banks in the country.
-In addition to saving lives here at DoveLewis, our blood products supply area veterinarians (see blood products and services).
-DoveLewis’ Blood Bank program provides enough blood every year for more than 600 transfusions for dogs and cat.
-There are 110 active volunteer donors in our program.
-All of our blood donor cats were rescued and live in our hospital.
-When it’s time for them to retire, we find them new forever homes.
-We call our canine donors Superheroes and we are always looking for more lifesaving dogs to join our program.
+DoveLewis is home to one of the largest volunteer-based blood banks in the Pacific Northwest.
+In addition to saving lives here at DoveLewis, our blood products supply area veterinarians.
+DoveLewis’ Blood Bank program provides enough blood every year for more than 500 transfusions for dogs and cat.
+There are over 125 active volunteer canine and feline donors in our program.
+All of our blood donor cats live in the homes of DoveLewis staff members or local veterinary professionals.
+We only use feline blood donors owned by veterinary professionals, because they recognize and understand that, although rare, there are potential risks of sedating animals on a regular basis and the necessity to prevent their cat’s enjoyment of the outdoors in an effort to prevent disease, virus, infection, etc. We call our blood donors Superheroes and we are always looking for more lifesaving dogs to join our program.

 Ideal canine candidate is: